TheOdinProject/curriculum/ruby/advanced_ruby/blocks.md

 (Yes, names of methods like `#to_i` can be passed around using symbols.
 It's outside the scope of this lesson, but check out the [documentation for #send](https://docs.ruby-lang.org/en/3.4/Object.html#method-i-send) if you're interested, and this Stack Overflow article on [how #send and #to_i are used together](https://stackoverflow.com/questions/14881125/what-does-to-proc-method-mean) for `arr.map(&:to_i)` to work.)

-<span id="proc-to-block">The `&` also works the other way.
-You can prepend it to a proc object and it converts it to a block, and passes the block to the method being called.</span>
+The `&` also works the other way.
+You can prepend it to a proc object and it converts it to a block, and passes the block to the method being called.

 ```ruby
 def cool_method